capofficial/protocol/README.md

 - [x] Flat fee
 - [x] Allow submitting TP/SL with an order
 - [x] Contracts: Trade, Pool, Store, Chainlink
+- [x] Treasury fees should be paid out to a treasury address directly (set by gov)

 ## Compiling